-Withdrawn certificates will remain on the CRL as long as their original date of validity has not expired.
+Revoked certificates remain on the CRL even after the original validity date has passed.

-4.9.8 Time between generation and publication

-The CRL is published immediately after generation.
+4.9.8 Time between generation and publicationThe CRL is published immediately after generation.

 4.9.9 Online withdrawal/status check

 In addition to the publication of CRLs, the UZI register also offers certificate status information via the Online Certificate Status Protocol (OCSP) facility.
 The OCSP is structured in accordance with IETF RFC 6960.
 As soon as a CA certificate reaches the expiry date, the OCSP service stops for the CA in question